azaghal/factorio-quickbar-vertical-swap/README.md

 This is a list of known issues:

--   Blueprints are not swapped.
-Unfortunately, the modding API does not provide means to successfully swap blueprints in quickbars.
+-   [CANTFIX] Blueprints are not swapped.
+Modding API does not provide means to successfully swap blueprints in quickbars.
--   Empty slots are not swapped with non-empty slots.
-Unfortunately, when library blueprints are placed in the quickbar, it is not possible to distinguish them from empty slots.
-Therefore the mod refuses to swap a non-empty slot with an empty slot in order to preserve library blueprint slots.
+-   [CANTFIX] When enabling swapping for only active quickbars, player has to manually match the *Interface* / *Active quickbars* value since modding API does not provide the means to retrieve number of configured active quickbars.
--   When enabling swapping for only active quickbars, player has to manually match the *Interface* / *Active quickbars* value since modding API does not provide the means to retrieve number of configured active quickbars.
+-   [WONTFIX] Empty slots are not swapped with non-empty slots.
+When library blueprints are placed in the quickbar, it is not possible to distinguish them from empty slots.
+Instead of clearing such slot configurations by mistake, the mod insteads opts not to touch anything that looks like an empty slot.

 Contributions